jthamayo/final-project/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization with JWT Tokens
 - CRUD operations for managing data
-- Responsive and modern UI using Tailwind CSS
+- Mobile-first using Tailwind CSS
 - Integration between frontend and backend via REST API
-- Unit and integration testing
+- Unit testing
-- Clean and modular project structure
+- React modular frontend project structure
+- Structured backend with separation of concerns and RESTful data management

 ## Technologies Used